seb310/partial-rankings/README.md

 # partial-rankings

 Paired comparisons are a standard method to infer a ranking between a series of players/actors.
 A shortcoming of many of these methods is that they lack mechanisms that allow for partial rankings --rankings where multiple nodes can have the same rank.
-This package contains models to infer partial rankings from pairwise comparisons as described in **PREPRINT**.
+This package contains models to infer partial rankings from pairwise comparisons as described in [https://arxiv.org/abs/2501.02505](https://arxiv.org/abs/2501.02505).

 ## Project organization